gritzko/ron/README.md

     * RON abbreviates similar UUIDs using prefix compression, e.g.
       `1D4ICCE+XU5eRJ` gets compressed to `{E` if preceded by `1D4ICC+XU5eRJ` (symbols `([{}])` corespond to 4,5,..9 symbols of shared prefix)
-    * by default, an UUID is compressed against the same UUID in the previous op (e.g. event id against the previous event id)
+    * key UUIDs are compressed against the same UUID in the previous op (e.g. event id against the previous event id)
+    * body UUIDs are compressed against previous UUID of the same op
-    * backtick \` changes the default UUID to the previous UUID of the same op (e.g. event id against same op's object id)
+    * backtick \` means repetition of the previous UUID of the same op (e.g. event id against same op's object id)

 Consider a simple JSON object: